Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;With this we can continue but first lets look at what I did with the Rect class.
 In the constructor that only takes x and y I set the width and height to -1.
-This will tell me I need to set those later on and if I forget definitly throw an error.
+This will tell me I need to set those later on and if I forget definitely throw an error.
 If I used a 0 or some other way to show it wasn't set I might end up not setting them somewhere and wondering why the texture isn't rendering.
 As for the private function it is very easy to see what it does.
 The big thing is that I declare my base class DrW_SDL2 as a friend.